-The closure costs of the landfill were financed through the issuance of separate capital outlay notes by the participating governments.
+The closure costs of the landfill were financed through the issuance of separate capital outlay notes by the participating governments in prior years.
 The notes totaled \$600,000 and were issued by the four governments according to their percentages of fund equity.
 The proceeds of these notes went to the respective governments, and the total amount was contributed to and held by the landfill for payment on the closure contract.

-The repayment of these notes is the responsibility of the individual governments involved; therefore, no long-term liability is reflected in the financial statements of the landfill.
+The repayment of theses notes is the responsibility of the individual governments involved; therefore, no long-term liability is reflected in the financial statements of the landfill.
 The payment of the principal and interest on these notes will be calculated into the annual contribution to the landfill by each government until the notes are retired.
-During the year, the landfill's board decided that no contributions would be made by the governments involved in the joint venture, and the debt payments due by the governments would be paid from the cash held by the landfill.
-These payments (\$109,834) have been reflected as Contributions to Government Entities in the financial statements of this report.
+During the year, the landfill received \$112,186 in "Contributions from Government Entities" from the governments involved in the joint venture.
+The landfill made debt payments of \$79,201 on behalf of these governments during the year.
+These payments have been reflected as "Contributions to Government Entities" in the financial statements of this report.